-A. Budget for All Project Personnel: Provide the name, role, appointment type, percent effort, salary requested, and fringe benefits for all personnel participating on this project.

-- B. Detailed Budget for Year 1: This section should only include the amount requested from CPRIT; do NOT include the amount of the matching funds or the budget for the total project.
+- A. Budget for All Project Personnel: Provide the name, role, appointment type, percent effort, salary requested, and fringe benefits for all personnel participating on this project.
+If funding is requested for a role that is not currently occupied, applicant should note "new hire" as name. - B. Detailed Budget for Year 1: This section should only include the amount requested from CPRIT; do NOT include the amount of the matching funds or the budget for the total project.
 Provide the amount requested from CPRIT for direct costs in the first year of the project.
 Direct cost categories include Travel, Equipment, Supplies, Consultant Charges, Contractual (Subaward/Consortium), Research Related, or Other.
 Applicants will be required to itemize costs. - C. Budget for Entire Proposed Period of Performance: This section should only include the amount requested from CPRIT; do NOT include the amount of the matching funds or the budget for the total project.
 Provide the amount requested from CPRIT for direct costs for all subsequent years.
 Amounts for Budget Year 1 will be automatically populated based on the information provided on the previous subtabs; namely, Budget for All Project Personnel and Detailed Budget for Year 1. - D. Budget Justification: Please specify your CPRIT-requested funds and other amounts that will comprise the total budget for the project, including the use of matching funds.

 Please specify each line item from your CPRIT budget as well as other funds (including matching funds).
 Provide a compelling justification for the budget for each line item of the entire proposed period of support, including salaries and benefits, supplies, equipment, patient care costs, animal care costs, and other expenses.
 If travel costs will include out-of-state or international travel, make that clear here.
 The budget must be aligned with the proposed milestones.